BC Neptūnas: 2014–15 season: EuroLeague debut

 Before their debut in the EuroLeague, Neptūnas recalled former team leader Deividas Gailius.
 Multiple LKL champion Donatas Zavackas and UBL champion Michailas Anisimovas were signed as well.
-However, Anisimovas left the team shortly afterward without debuting in the EuroLeague due to the military crisis in Ukraine.
+However, Anisimovas left the team shortly afterward without debuting in the EuroLeague due to the Russo-Ukrainian war.
 On October 15, 2014, Neptūnas played their first EuroLeague game against the Laboral Kutxa, which they lost 69–88 despite playing more than two quarters point-to-point.
 On October 23, 2014, Neptūnas achieved the club's first EuroLeague victory against KK Crvena zvezda with a score of 83–81 after the Valdas Vasylius winning shot 3 seconds away from over-time.
 This was the first EuroLeague game played in the Neptūnas home-court.
 On October 31, 2014, Neptūnas lost their third EuroLeague game only after OT 81–85 against one of the strongest tournament teams, Olympiacos Piraeus, two times EuroLeague champion over the past three years.
 Despite being competitive and cherishing a chance of qualifying for the TOP16 stage, Neptūnas failed to accomplish this in their debut EuroLeague season, winning 4 games of 10 total and taking 5th place in the group.
 It was just one step from the TOP16's qualifier Galatasaray, who also finished with a 4–10 record.
 As a result, Neptūnas was transferred to the EuroCup Last 32 stage.
 The EuroCup was just a terrible place for Neptūnas.
 There they won only once against Paris-Levallois Basket, suffered five defeats and took last place in the group.
 A promising season in international competitions was finished painfully.

 On February 20–22, Neptūnas participated in the 2015 LKF Cup.
 They surprisingly lost the quarter-finals game to Šiauliai 71–73 and ended the appearance in competition early.